elizaos-plugins/plugin-admin/README.md

 # @elizaos/plugin-admin

-> ⚠️  **Secure by default** – The plugin is a no-op until admin privileges are explicitly unlocked by providing the correct `ADMIN_PASSWORD`.
+> ⚠️  **Secure by default** – The plugin is a no-op until admin features are explicitly unlocked by providing the correct `ADMIN_PASSWORD`.

 A privileged plugin for ElizaOS that allows power-users to inspect and query **global** agent data that is normally sandboxed to the active room/channel.